sveltejs/kit/packages/adapter-node/README.md

 ## Options

+### entryPoint

+The server entry point.
+Allows you to provide a [custom server implementation](#middleware).
+Defaults to the provided reference server.

 ### out

 The directory to build the server to.
 It defaults to `build` — i.e. `node build` would start the server locally after it has been created.